ericoporto/ags-manual-wiki/Object.md

 *(Formerly known as AnimateObjectEx, which is now obsolete)*

     Object.Animate(int loop, int delay, optional RepeatStyle,
-                   optional BlockingStyle, optional Direction)
+                   optional BlockingStyle, optional Direction, optional int frame)

-Starts the object animating, using loop number LOOP of its current view.
+Starts the object animating, using loop number LOOP of its current view, and optionally starting at FRAME.
 The overall speed of the animation is set with DELAY, where 0 is the fastest, and increasing numbers mean slower.
 The delay for each frame is worked out as DELAY + FRAME SPD, so the individual frame speeds are